harness/developer-hub/kb/cloud-cost-management/articles/best-practices/ec2-scheduled-stopping-tf.md

 With the above we have autostopping rules and a schedule created for each instance that has our target tag and value.
 You can repeat this for every schedule type you want to support, across all accounts and regions.

 If instances are deleted, or the tags removed, rerunning the terraform will result in the rule being deleted and the instance no longer being stopped by Harness.
-Because of this it is suggested that you set this terraform ro tun on a schedule.
+Because of this it is suggested that you set this Terraform ro tun on a schedule.